 That something else should be off-site.
 If your house or studio burns down and reduces your computer and the fancy network drive sitting next to it to a heap of molten plastic and metal, you’re in trouble.
 There are all sorts of ways to keep an off-site backup.
 One of the easiest is to swap out periodically out a hard drive that’s kept physically elsewhere, like the office, at home, or even with the in-laws.
 Basically, you want it to be somewhere that isn’t going to burn if your house burns down or a hurricane floods your house.
 The hardest part of that, of course, is the doing it part.
 There’s no real way to automate it, and skipping the swap out for a few months could lead to a lot of lost data.

 In recent years, fast internet connections and exponentially cheaper data storage costs have made it more viable to use online cloud storage as an added off-site option.
 They can be very effective, often easy to use, and can be surprisingly cost-effective.

 That said, I don’t recommend relying on any online cloud storage as your primary or only form of backup for your images.
-Most of the time, these services are very reliable.
+Most of the time, these cloud storage services are very reliable.
 But there are just too many things you don’t control to put all of your eggs in one basket.
 The internet goes down.
 Servers get hacked.
 Monthly subscription fees don’t get paid.
 Terms of service get revised without notice.
 Companies go belly-up (like Digital Railroad in 2008 or both BigStash and Photokeeper in 2015) or bought out by Facebook (like Instagram).
 In short, cloud backups are good options for including as one part a broader backup strategy, but they aren’t a backup strategy in and of themselves.

 Usage Scenario for Comparing Cloud Photo Storage